 5. Let your teens decide how much to eat

 Trust your teens’ feelings of hunger and being full.
-Keep healthy foods like low fat yogurt and whole grain cereals on hand for a satisfying evening snack.
+Keep nutritious foods like nuts and seeds, yogurt and whole grain cereals on hand for satisfying snacks.
 This will encourage a healthy relationship with food.

 6. Let your teens decide on their favourite snacks

-Keep their favourite nutritious snacks at home like low fat cheese and whole wheat crackers, baby carrots and hummus or peanut butter and celery.
-Encourage them to pre-make healthy snacks and keep them in the fridge.
-Limit unhealthy choices like chips, but don’t ban it.
-It’s ok once and a while.
+Keep their favourite nutritious snacks at home, like cheese and whole grain crackers, baby carrots and hummus or peanut butter and celery.
+Encourage them to pre-make snacks and keep them in the fridge.
+Limit processed foods like chips, candy and pastries, but don’t ban them -it’s ok once and a while.

 7. Have your teen pack leftovers for lunch